miciek/akka-in-scala-workshop/README.md

 # Akka in Scala workshop

 ## Abstract
 The objective of the workshop is to get some theoretical and practical overview of the actor model and asynchronous programming.
 You will learn how to program real applications using [Akka](http://akka.io/) and [Scala](https://www.scala-lang.org/).
 Throughout the day we will switch between quick introductions of the core features and longer step-by-step exercises.
+This will expose you to all features and tools needed to create and maintain production applications.

 ## Table of Contents
   * Scala features